 About us

-We aim to improve the recruitment and retention of nursing, midwifery, allied health and dentistry professionals in rural and remote Australia.
+Our goal is to improve the recruitment and retention of nursing, midwifery, allied health and dentistry professionals in rural and remote Australia.

 Our footprint